Listing LIC: A big reform?

 Though private insurers are catching up fast, LIC continues to have a giant market share.
 LIC has continued to lead the market with a 66.24 percent of the market share in total first year premium and 75 percent in new policies in FY19.

 ICICI Prudential life, which is cheapest of the three listed life players is trading at 40 percent of assets under management.
-Given LIC’s strong market position and financials today, it may command a valuation of more than Rs 8-10 lakh crore, making it India’s largest company by market capitalisation.
+Given LIC’s strong market position and financials today, it may command a valuation of around Rs 8-10 lakh crore (assuming 30 -40 percent of AUM), making it India’s largest company by market capitalisation.

-This implies that divesting 5-10% stake and eventually bringing down stake to 60-70% can help put government finances in a better shape.
+This implies that divesting 5-10 percent stake and eventually bringing down stake to 50-60 percent can help put government finances in a better shape.

 However, listing LIC wouldn’t be an easy task and calls for a political will.
 LIC is a statutory corporation set up by an act of Parliament passed in 1956.
 As a first step, the act needs to be repealed and LIC has to be converted into a company.